Rights group: Lebanese officials failed to protect residents

 HRW said a lack of judicial independence, constitution-imposed immunity for high-level officials, and a range of procedural and systemic flaws in the domestic investigation rendered it “incapable of credibly delivering justice.”

 Survivors of the blast and families of the victims have been calling for an international investigation, saying they lack faith in the Lebanese judicial system.
+HRW says the case for an “international investigation has only strengthened.”

 Aya Majzoub, a researcher on Lebanon at HRW, said “all the individuals named in the report knew of the dangers posed by the material and had a responsibility to act and failed to act under international law.”